 - American Heroes

-Basically, there’s a decent amount of variety on offer, but you still aren’t going to get the massive selection that comes with one of the Big Cable companies out there.
+There’s a decent amount of variety on offer here, but you still aren’t going to get the massive selection that comes with one of the Big Cable companies out there.
 All the same, the pricing is fair for what you get, and if you’re looking to keep things simple, the IPTV service could be just what you need.

 Metronet Sports Packages